Shopify beats estimates as revenue jumps 75 per cent

 The Ottawa company’s net loss widened to $14-million, or 15 cents per share, up from $8.4-million in the same period a year ago, but investors focus on the company’s adjusted numbers.
 Shopify on Tuesday also upped its forecast revenue for the year to between $642-million and $648-million, up from a $615-million to $630-million range.

-With results ahead of expectations – Shopify has beaten analyst forecasts every quarter since it went public in May 2015 and become one of the top performing software stocks in North America – investors embraced the results, bidding up its shares by more than 10 per cent in morning trading.
+With results ahead of expectations – Shopify has beaten analyst forecasts for nine straight quarters since it went public in May 2015 and become one of the top performing software stocks in North America – investors embraced the results, bidding up its shares by more than 10 per cent in morning trading.
 Equity analyst after analyst on the earnings call gushed about Shopify’s results on the call; James Cakmak of Monness Crespi Hardt remarked “this is one of the cleanest and most impressive growth stories I’ve seen in a very long time.
 It seems like it’s virtually frictionless across the board.”

 Shopify is not yet profitable – it has committed to be in the black on an adjusted operating profit basis by the fourth quarter of this year – but Mr. Lutke told analysts his company isn’t focused on the kinds of hard metrics that make Wall Street analysts happy.